andreaskrath/kasm/doc/instructions.md

 ## Data Section
 The data section functions similar to a key-value store that can be used to defined meaningfully named constants for a program, and is entirely optional to use.

-It is located at the tail end of the source code and is initialized with `data:` where the lines below defines the key-value pairs.
+It is located at the tail end of the source code and is initialized with `DATA:` where the lines below defines the key-value pairs.

 The key or name **must** be ascii uppercase letters, digits or underscores, for example `FIB_NUMBER_1` is a valid key, while `fib-number-1` is not.